SkyTruth/cerulean-cloud/README.md

 pulumi refresh
 ```

+If you need to completely restart your stack, these steps have been found to work:
+'''sh
+pulumi destroy
+(use the GUI delete database)
+pulumi refresh
+pulumi state delete {URN of any sticky resources}
+pulumi refresh
+pulumi destroy
+(If there is a lock on the stack, you can delete that lock in gs://cerulean-cloud-state/cerulean-cloud-images)
+'''

 If you get the following error, make sure you have docker running in your machine:
 ```sh
 Exception: invoke of docker:index/getRegistryImage:getRegistryImage failed: invocation of docker:index/getRegistryImage:getRegistryImage returned an error: 1 error occurred:
         * Error pinging Docker server: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
     error: an unhandled error occurred: Program exited with non-zero exit code: 1
 ```

+If you want to run tests on the database migrations locally, you can do the following steps:
+1. Launch Docker on your machine
+2. Run 'docker-compose up --build' in the folder where the alembic.ini is
+3. Run 'DB_URL=postgresql://user:password@localhost:5432/db alembic upgrade head' (or downgrade base) in the folder where the alembic.ini is
+4. To connect with pgAdmin, add a new server with these properties:
+ - Name: local
+ - Host name: localhost
+ - Port: 5432
+ - Username: user
+ - Password: password

 ## Human in the loop (HITL) workflows using SQL